ATLAS-Analytics/AlarmAndAlertService/README.md

 For all ATLAS alarm &amp; alert codes.

 ## TODO
-* add secret for the json file
-* top users
 * sending mails
 * packet loss
 * jobs and task indexing